1. First - a mathematical 'extra' on

 useful substances and remove waste products.

-like amino acids and sugars, mineral ions, water taken in by osmosis,
+from digestion like amino acids and sugars, mineral ions, water taken up by

-(poisonous) from breakdown of proteins in humans - diffuses
+(poisonous) from breakdown of proteins in animals - diffuses

-from cells into blood plasma and transferred to the kidneys prior to
+from cells into blood plasma and transferred to be absorbed by the kidneys prior to

-oxygen into cells for respiration and passing out carbon dioxide to the environment.
+oxygen into cells for aerobic respiration and passing out carbon dioxide to the environment.

 Know and understand that many organ systems are specialised for exchanging